 Amongst other projects we were able to help finance the garden project by Widows and Single Mothers at St Philip.

-We have connected the water to the Rectory and are finalising some repairs (including plumbing which was leaking extensively).
-This has enabled us to embark on the youth; garden , fish and chicken rearing projects.
-We are going to be fully green with the youth agreeing to spruce up and landscape the surroundings.
+They were able to connect the water to the Rectory and finalise some repairs.
+This enabled them to embark on the youth; garden , fish and chicken rearing projects with the youth agreeing to spruce up and landscape the surroundings.